 Below: 1st photo - The upper phyllaries number 12 to 15 with pointed tips that are whitish and a darker green keeled base, hairy.
 Below are the calyculi, shorter, spreading outward and also hairy.
 Below the head on the stalk is one of the bractlets.
 2nd photo - The stem is grooved, finely hairy.
 Note the narrow pointed auricle of the leaf.

 Notes: It is uncertain when Narrowleaf Hawksbeard entered the Garden.
-It was not listed by Martha Crone on her 1951 census but did appear on the 1986 and 1990 census.
+It was not listed by Martha Crone on her 1951 census but did appear on the 1986 and 1990 census - probably wind delivered from nearby property.

 Narrowleaf Hawksbeard was introduced from Siberia prior to 1890 and is found in most of North America above the 38th parallel including the far north of Alaska and Canada.
 In Minnesota it is found in most counties except those of the southwest quadrant and along the Dakota border.
 In that distribution it is almost the opposite of the only other Crepis species found in Minnesota, the native Fiddleleaf Hawksbeard, C. runcinata var. runcinata.